viosolo/finance_manager/README.md

 *Filtering transaction history by specific date.*
 ### 7. Financial Highs & Lows
 ![Statistics](interface/search.png)
-*Quick identificationof the largest and the smallest financial records.*
+*Quick identification of the largest and the smallest financial records.*

 ---